 Can individuals working at non-Article 36 organisations apply as fellows?

 Yes.
 Starting with the current call, also scientists not working in an Art 36 organisation or currently unemployed are eligible to apply.

 Do fellows need to speak the language of the hosting country?

 No. The hosting site may offer fellows to attend a language course to facilitate their integration.

 Does the hosting site arrange and pay for the fellows’ accommodation?

-No, the fellow arranges and pays for his/her accommodation.
-The monthly subsistence allowance the fellow receives from the hosting site is meant to be used for this purpose.
+No. The fellow arranges and pays for his/her accommodation.
+The monthly subsistence allowance that the fellow receives from the hosting site is meant to be used for this purpose.
 The hosting site may support the fellow in finding an accommodation.